Gender of the Holy Spirit

 In Christian theology, the gender of the Holy Spirit has been the subject of some debate in recent times.

-The grammatical gender of the word for "spirit" is feminine in Hebrew (רוּחַ, rūaḥ), neuteral in Greek (πνεῦμα, pneûma) and masculine in Latin (spiritus).
-The neuteral Greek πνεῦμα is used in the Septuagint to translate the Hebrew רוּחַ.
-The pronouns used to address the Holy Spirit, however, are masculine.
+The grammatical gender of the word for "spirit" is feminine in Hebrew (רוּחַ, rūaḥ), neuter in Greek (πνεῦμα, pneûma) and masculine in Latin (spiritus).
+The neutral Greek πνεῦμα is used in the Septuagint to translate the Hebrew רוּחַ.

-The Holy Spirit was furthermore equated with the (grammatically feminine) Wisdom of God by two early Church fathers, Theophilus of Antioch (d.
+The Holy Spirit also was equated with the (grammatically feminine) Wisdom of God by two early Church fathers, Theophilus of Antioch (d.
 180) and by Irenaeus (d.
 202/3).
 However, the majority of theologians have, historically, identified Wisdom with Christ the Logos.

 Gregory of Nazianzus in the fourth century wrote that terms like "Father" and "Son" in reference to the persons of the trinity are not to be understood as expressing essences or energies of God but are to be understood as metaphors.
-The same position is still held in the 1992 Catechism of the Catholic Church.
+The same position is held in the 1992 Catechism of the Catholic Church.